kusamanetwork/userguide/docs/index.md

 Have fun on Kusama!
 Explore the politics, hone your validator setup, campaign for the council, or vie for a parachain spot.
 And most of all... expect chaos.

-Kusama is owned by the folks who hold Kusama tokens (KSMA).
+Kusama is owned by the folks who hold Kusama tokens (KSM).
 There’s no central kill switch.
 The community rules the network through on-chain governance.

 Security caveat: Kusama is experimental!
 There are no guarantees.